Joyce511/OpenVino_Realtime_Multi-Person_Pose_Estimation/README.md

 # Realtime Multi-Person Pose Estimation
 ## 0.Introduction
 Developed by Zhe Cao, Tomas Simon, Shih-En Wei and Yaser Sheikh, this realtime multi-person pose estimation model utilizes a bottom-up approach, without using any person detector.
+This repo contains the Intel OpenVino implementation of this model.
 CVPR'17 paper:
 https://arxiv.org/abs/1611.08050